 It’s kind of a spit-on-the-face for the people who did actually commit before the price increase date.

 If you’re going to do a price increase, stick with it.
 Yes, you can do discounts but leave it a little bit down the track.

 For most people, before the price increases, you’re going to get a good chunk of money in.
 That’s going to help you over until people adjust to your new normal.

 It gives you some space and some capacity to deliver for those people who’ve purchased.

 But don’t put your foot off the pedal in terms of your marketing and your regular activities to promote your services and your prices.

 That’s my four-step price increase strategy.

-The other thing that I just want to say is, if you struggle with managing your money, get some help with this stuff as well.
+The other thing that I just want to say is that if you struggle with managing your money, get some help with that stuff as well.

 Don’t make the mistakes that I did.